Andalucia´s Undiscovered White Villages

-Off the tourist trail and far from the crowds, the Alto Genal Valley, in southern Spain near the touristy town of Ronda, is a secret.
+Off the tourist trail and far from the crowds (madding or otherwise ♥), the Alto Genal Valley, in southern Spain near the touristy town of Ronda, is a secret.
 Not even Condé Nast has discovered it!
+It is home to seven of Andalucia´s undiscovered white villages.
+Come explore!

 The Alto Genal Valley is a walker´s paradise as the seven pueblos blancos are interconnected with lovely, quiet trails, created for the local farmers and not specifically for walkers.
 In fact most of our guests never encounter another person when walking between the villages.